lrq3000/copy-as-markdown/privacy-policy.md

 # What information do we collect?

 This is an offline extension, we won't collect any data.
-What we do is just transfer your selected HTML to Markdown, then copy it to your clipboard.
+What the extension does is fully offline, it only converts the selected HTML to Markdown, then copy it to the user's OS clipboard.

 # Dispute Resolution